Activities at Anoka-Ramsey Community College

 The purpose of this club is to promote the positive development and image of the Integrative Health and Healing program; to provide networking opportunities and camaraderie; to provide a venue for growth, learning and expanding awareness of complementary and alternative medicine.

 Coon Rapids: Valerie Lis

 To provide interest in computer science and provide a network of individuals interested in computer sciences.
 To participate in competitions and solve computing, programming problems.

 Coon Rapids: Tim Wrenn

 The Creative Writing Club provides opportunities for students interested in writing poetry, fiction, and crative non-fiction.
 The Rapids Review and The Spirit River Review literary and arts magazines are published by the members of the Creative Writing Club.

-Cambridge: Bill Breen
+Cambridge: William Breen

 The CRU club welcomes students from all denominations, as well as those with no church affililation.
 Supports and encourages students through Bible studies and other Christian activities.